 With all of this talk over the woman in PA being slashed because of her sticker, people suddenly crying out "Tawana Brawley".
 May I remind people of another victim: Richard Jewell:

-security guard for Piedmont College,[1] discovered a pipe bomb, alerted police, and helped to evacuate the area before it exploded, saving many people from injury or potential death.
+Jewell, working as a private security guard for Piedmont College,[1] discovered a pipe bomb, alerted police, and helped to evacuate the area before it exploded, saving many people from injury or potential death.
 Initially hailed by the media as a hero, Jewell later was considered a suspect.

-trial by media" with great toll on his personal and professional life.
+Despite having never been charged, he underwent what was considered by many to be a "trial by media" with great toll on his personal and professional life.
 Eventually he was exonerated completely: Eric Robert Rudolph was later found to have been the bomber.[ (wikipedia)

 With the heightened tension over the election, please remember that there are still victims over politics whether this one turns out to be a fraud or not.
 It is frightening that people are blaming the victim before the police determine otherwise.
-Thank you
+Thank you.

 I ask my fellow readers and citizens to do the same.